odisha-ml/website/content/blogs/how-did-we-get-here/dawn-of-ai.md

 +++
-title = "The Dawn of AI – From Turing’s Vision to the 1956 Dartmouth Workshop" date = 2025-06-17 description = "Explore how Alan Turing’s 1950 Imitation Game and the 1956 Dartmouth Workshop ignited Artificial Intelligence, laying the groundwork for today’s LLMs and agents." weight = 1
+title = "1-The Dawn of AI – From Turing's Vision to the 1956 Dartmouth Workshop" date = 2025-06-17
+description = "Explore how Alan Turing's 1950 Imitation Game and the 1956 Dartmouth Workshop ignited Artificial Intelligence, laying the groundwork for today's LLMs and agents." weight = 1

 [taxonomies]